Big arms. Ladies love them and guys wish they had them, or at least wish theirs were bigger.

 Sure, the wearer can still swing their torso to gain momentum but at least we are keeping our elbows fixed, which keeps tension focused on the bicep, where it should be!

-- Locks back and elbows in perfect curling position for efficiency
+- Isolate your arms and shoulders while keeping your back and elbows locked in the perfect curling position

 The BB23 gets our vote of approval for the extra curvature at the tips for a more secure fit.
 This is the perfect blaster with guys with normal sized arms and who have a tendency for their elbows to flair out.